adobix/ind_utils/README.md

 - Assets file and Put images in class
 - Here 👇👇👇
 1. Make sure Stay in Project Directory
-2. Go that directory where you wanna Create This.
+2. Go that directory where you wanna Create.

 - To execute the following command:
 ```